Hoseinbadrlo78/my-ferst-r/README.md

 h
 Copyright (c) YEAR YOUR_

-Permission is hereby granted, free of charge,
+Permission is hereby granted, free of
+,